Former police volunteer lives to see 100

 East Texas has gained a new centenarian.
-On Friday, Edith Geske celebrated her 100th birthday.
+Last week, Edith Geske celebrated her 100th birthday, and through those years her faith, kindness and tenacity remained steady.

-“I was born November 20, 1920," Geke said.
-"I was born in Dallas, but I was raised in Hurst.
-I graduated from Riverside High School.”
+She even shot an AK-47 at a citizens police academy at the age of 85.

+Geske said when word spread that she had turned 100, her church and community came together to show their love.

-Edith’s husband, Eddie was a Baptist pastor, that specialized in planting and revitalizing churches.
-The family moved around the United States working in various churches throughout her life, Edith held a variety of different jobs.
+Edith’s husband, Eddie, was a Baptist pastor that specialized in planting and revitalizing churches.
+The family moved around the United States working in various churches.
+Along with helping with the church, Edith would often find work in a local office or teaching position.

 Eddie Geske passed away in 1997, followed by her son’s death in 2000.